Danny Seaborne: Coventry City

 On 14 January 2014, Seaborne joined Coventry City permanently after a successful loan spell.
 He scored his first goal for Coventry in a 1–0 win against Stevenage on 26 March 2014.
 However, he left on 8 August 2014, after his contract was terminated by mutual consent.

 Partick Thistle

 On 11 August 2014, Seaborne signed for Scottish Premiership club Partick Thistle, agreeing a two-year contract.
 He scored his first goal for Thistle in a 1–1 draw against Kilmarnock at Firhill in December 2014.
 Seaborne scored his second Partick Thistle goal in a 2–1 win against St Mirren in the Scottish Cup.

 When his contract expired in May 2016, Seaborne was one of several players who quit the club.

 Mohun Bagan

 On 4 August 2016, it was reported that Seaborne had joined Kolkata-based Mohun Bagan of the I-League.
-However, only a few days later, after one training session, it was reported that Seaborne had left Mohun Bagan to attend a trial with Superleague Greece side, Olympiacos.
+However, only a few days later, after one training session, it was reported that Seaborne had left Mohun Bagan to attend a trial with Super League Greece side, Olympiacos.
 He had never officially signed a contract with Mohun Bagan or Olympiacos.